lebao3105/texteditor/README.md

 <br clear="both">

 > Tkinter version has been moved to [texteditor-tk](https://github.com/lebao3105/texteditor-tk).

-> Future releases will be placed in TestPypi.
+Its future release will still be placed in TestPypi.

+> This is the last Python version of the project.
+When version 1.6 comes out and have all fixes + new things as much as possible, the development will be temporary stopped (as I am the only one here) for C++ and build systems + templates preparation, then a fresh write will begin.
+> Happy summer!

+> All textworker projects have been moved to [GitLab](https://gitlab.com/textworker).
+This is the last commit on this GitHub repo.

 ## Features